skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 3. Changing the disk_size of the spot controller to store more logs.
 (Default: 50GB)
 4. Using a specific instance type for the spot controller.
 (Default: choose automatically)

-To achieve the above goals, you can specify the configs in the :code:`~/.sky/skypilot_config.yaml` with the following fields (the :code:`resources` field has the same spec as a normal SkyPilot job, see `here <https://skypilot.readthedocs.io/en/latest/reference/yaml-spec.html>`_):
+To achieve the above, you can specify custom configs in :code:`~/.sky/skypilot_config.yaml` with the following fields (the :code:`resources` field has the same spec as a normal SkyPilot job; see `here <https://skypilot.readthedocs.io/en/latest/reference/yaml-spec.html>`_):

 .. code-block:: yaml